TITLE Special Education Improvement Consultant

 9. Assures communication and documentation of work performed by providing a monthly log, quarterly school case files, and appropriate data to DESE.

-10. Advises the Associate Dean, College of Education and other senior administrators on the status of ongoing programs and projects by preparing and presenting reports to the Director and a variety of advisory groups.
+10. Advises the Director, Agency for Teaching, Leading and Learning and other senior administrators on the status of ongoing programs and projects by preparing and presenting reports to the Director and a variety of advisory groups.

 11. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-12. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Associate Dean, College of Education.
+12. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director, Agency for Teaching, Leading and Learning.

-13. Contributes to the success of the SWRPDC by performing all other duties as assigned.
+13. Contributes to the success of the Agency for Teaching, Leading and Learning by performing all other duties as assigned.

-The Special Education Improvement Consultant is supervised by the Associate Dean, College of Education and generally exercises no supervision of others.
+The Special Education Improvement Consultant is supervised by the Director, Agency for Teaching, Leading and Learning and generally exercises no supervision of others.

 OFFICE OF HUMAN RESOURCES